vseryakov/backendjs/README.md

   Date.now() return in Javascript.
 The images are not returned, only link to the image in `icon` property of reach record, the actual image data must be retrieved separately.

-  When `sender` is specified then all messages for given sender will be returned.
+  When `sender` is specified then all messages from given sender will be returned.

-  When `id` is specified and i tis not the current account id, then all messages that the current account has sent to the `id` will be returned, i.e. this is how i can get all messages i have sent to the `id`.
+  When `id` is specified and it is not the current account id, then all messages that the current account has sent to the `id` will be returned, i.e. this is how i can get all messages i have sent to the `id`.

   NOTE: The `mtime` is when the backend server received the message, if client and the server clocks are off this may return wrong data or not return anything at all,